ajayvohra2005/greengrass-tutorial/README.md

   - `scp` Thing certifcate, private and public key files to the development EC2 instance sing the SSH key you used to launch the EC2 instance
   - `ssh` into development EC2 instance
   - `cd container-security-gateway-armv7`
-  - Copy Thing certifcate, private and public key files under `device/thing/` folder and renaming the files as follows:
+  - Copy Thing certifcate, private and public key files to `device/thing/` folder, renaming the files as follows:
   ```
   thing-certificate.pem.crt
   thing-private.pem.key
   thing-public.pem.key
   ```
   - `cd device`
   - Using your favorite editor (`vi`) set the Thing name in `THING` and Thing endpoint in `ENDPOINT` (Do not run this script).
+You will find this information in AWS IoT console.
   - `cd ..`
   - `./build-tools/build-and-deploy.sh <aws-region>` to build AWS IoT Docker image and ;push it to [Amazon ECR](https://aws.amazon.com/ecr/).
 Note the ECR URI for the Docker image.
   - `cd ..`

 ### Configure Docker Compose file
- Edit `docker-compose.yml` to set the ECR URI image you just built in the device part.
-Unomment the `device` part.
+ Edit `docker-compose.yml` to set the ECR URI image you just built in the `device image`.
+Uncomment the `device` part.
 Your `docker-compose.yml` should look as follows:

 ```
 version: '3'